 In December 2011, we entered into a collaborative research and license agreement with Genentech and its affiliate, Roche, to discover and develop selective oral inhibitors of Nav1.7 for the treatment of pain.
-Based on our discovery of Nav1.7 deficiency underlying the human disorder, CIP, we believe that Nav1.7 is a highly-validated target for the treatment of pain.
+Based on our discovery of Nav1.7 deficiency underlying CIP, we believe that Nav1.7 is a highly-validated target for the treatment of pain.
 Our Genentech collaboration is focused on discovering and developing selective oral Nav1.7 inhibitors, which is in contrast to our Teva partnership that is focused on developing a topical drug that targets a number of different sodium channels, including Nav1.7.

-The first small-molecule preclinical product candidate that was selected for development under our collaboration is GDC-0276.
-Genentech anticipates filing an IND application possibly as soon as the second half of 2014 to initiate a Phase 1 clinical trial of GDC-0276.
-Under the terms of the agreement, Genentech paid us an upfront fee of
+The first small-molecule, pre-clinical product candidate that was selected for development under our collaboration is GDC-0276.
+In August 2014, Genentech received approval from Health Canada to initiate a Phase 1 clinical trial for GDC-0276.